oscdoctest/Qi-Docs/docs/Quick_Start.rst

 Qi has several methods that can be used to write data.
 For example, `InsertValueAsync <https://qi-docs.readthedocs.org/en/latest/Writing_Data_API.html#insertvalueasync>`__ is used to write a single data event to a stream.
-If the data event includes an index at that is the same as a previous event, this method will throw an exception.
+If the data event includes an index that is the same as a previous event, this method will throw an exception.
 However `UpdateValueAsync <https://qi-docs.readthedocs.org/en/latest/Writing_Data_API.html#updatevalueasync>`__ can also be used to write a single event to a stream, and will overwrite